-I rose slowly from the doorway while Cannibal Moxie discarded the top half of The Nike’s head and hurried to help the Other Than off the floor.
-They held one another, smiled, and rubbed noses in an Eskimo’s kiss.
+I rose slowly from the doorway while cannibal Moxie discarded the top half of cannibal Nike’s head and hurried to help the Other Than off the floor.
+They held one another, smiled, and rubbed noses.
 She made a little vocal sigh as he chuckled.
 I watched, filled with amazement and disbelief.

 “How?”
 I asked.

 “How what, my lord?”
 Other Than answered, not looking at me, just gazing deeply into cannibal Moxie’s sea-green eyes.

 “The touching.
 How?”
 I asked, feeling eager and hungry for the answer.
 Maybe if I knew it, the secret, I could carry it back to my world, my Pantheon.

 “Emma.
 She is responsible for this unexpected bit of happiness.
 When she altered her, my love, my Moxie, it finally gave me the ability to touch the one my heart desires.
 I know what you are thinking.
 Do you really want to bring that little monster back to your world, knowing what she did here?” the Other Than said, still gazing deeply into Moxie’s eyes.
 They looked as if they were hypnotized.